 - 12.1.
-As stated in the previous WDCHL Statement of Intent, the Board had not assessed the commercial value of GasNet or NZICPA.
-Given WDC's recent CCO Review, the Board considers it imprudent to speculate on the value of either business at the time this Statement of Intent was prepared. - 12.2.
+As stated in the previous WDCHL Statement of Intent, the Board had estimated the commercial value of GasNet and stated that NZICPA had not been assessed.
+In consideration of the impact of COVID-19, in particular on NZICPA, and the potential impact on GasNet of the Government's 2022 Emissions Reduction Plan, the Board considers it imprudent to speculate on the value of either business at the time this Statement of Intent was prepared. - 12.2.
 On request from WDC, the Directors will provide an assessment of the then current commercial value of WDC's shareholding.